Sakura Wars (2019 video game): Anime

 An anime television series set one year after the game premiered on April 3, 2020, on Tokyo MX and BS11.
 The series is animated by Sanzigen and directed by Manabu Ono, with Ono and Tatsuhiko Urahata handling series composition, and Kohei Tanaka composing the music.
 Mika Pikazo, Masashi Kudo, Takuya Chanohara, and Tatsuya Fukushima are designing the characters.
 The main cast reprised their roles from the game.
 The series is licensed in North America by Funimation for a simulcast release, and in Southeast Asia and South Asia by Medialink.

 Stage play

 A stage adaptation of the game ran from November 19–23, 2020, at Sogetsu Hall, with Yuna Sekine starring as Sakura Amamiya.
 It was originally planned to run from March 5–8, but on February 26, Sega announced that the event would be delayed to November because of the COVID-19 pandemic.

+Potential Sequel

+In a September 2026 interview, Oji mentioned that the story for a Sakura Wars 6 was already written by him after he spoke about it in August 2026 at the "Sega Universe Playground" event.